 Some of these brands, such as Samsung, are huge companies you're likely familiar with already.
 Others like Realme or Oppo are relative newcomers but are still worthy of your attention, particularly if you want top-rate specs for less.

-Whether your priority is a phone with the best camera, best display, the most powerful chipset or the longest battery life — or something else entirely — these are the best Android phones in the U.K. you need to shortlist.
+Below, we present to you our shortlist of the best Android phones you can buy right now.
+We hope that whatever your priorities: the best camera, best display, the most powerful chipset or the longest battery life — or something else entirely — these are the phones you need to shortlist.

 The best Android phones in the U.K. you can buy today